-With only a few days in Lassen, I wanted to try to fit as much of the park in as possible.
+With only a few days in Lassen Volcanic National Park, I wanted to try to fit as much of the park in as possible.
 Mt.
 Lassen, of course, was one.
-We also decided to check Kings Creek Falls and that little loop off of our list.
+We also decided to check Kings Creek Falls and Sifford Lake loop off of our list.

 We started on the trailhead at around 9am the day before the 4th of July.
-I was worried we would run into a lot of people on such a short trip to the falls, but thankfully the tourists were all at their campsites and saw few people for most of the hike.
+I was worried we would run into a lot of people on such a short trip to the falls.
+Thankfully most visitors were all at their campsites.
+We saw few people for most of the 5.8 mile hike.

 It was a fairly mellow trail that wound through redwoods.
 I wasn’t terribly impressed by most of it other than the Kings Creek Falls section.
 This a hit it and quit it trail; probably won’t be back to see most of it again.